sid-devic/multicalibration/README.md

 In the above code, `probs` is a length `n` array of a model's probabilistic predictions (e.g., `prob[i]` gives confidence in [0,1] that the model believes datapoint `i` should be classified with label `1`).
 The `labels` array is a length `n` binary array with the true labels of each datapoint.
 Most importantly, `subgroups` is a length `n_groups` (number of subgroups) array, where each index `subgroups[j]` gives all indices of datapoints `i` which belong to subgroup `j`.
-For example, if there were three datapoints and two groups, the following `subgroups` array would represent that the first two datapoints (`i=0,1`) belong to group one, and the second two datapoints (`i=1,2`) belong to group two.
+For example, if there were three datapoints and two groups, the following `subgroups` array would represent that the first two datapoints (`i=0,1`) belong to group one, and the second two datapoints (`i=1,2`) belong to group two:
 ```python
 subgroups = [[0, 1], [1, 2]]
 ```